-PUEDE’s mission is to organize parents to support, improve, and extend dual language programs from Pre-K to 12th across the RGV.
-We are working to change what “college ready” means in the RGV in keeping with UTRGV’s mission to transform the RGV and the world by becoming a bilingual, biliterate, and bicultural university.
-So, in addition to working with local school districts, PUEDE works with Dr. Joy Esquierdo, the Director of UTRGV’s Center for Bilingual Studies, and Dr. Francisco Guajardo, the Executive Director of UTRGV’s B3 (Bilingual, Bicultural, Biliterate) Institute.
+RGV PUEDE’s mission is to educate and organize parents, families, and communities to support, improve, and extend dual language programs from Pre-K to 12th across the RGV.
+We are also working to change what “college ready” means in the RGV in keeping with UTRGV’s mission to transform the RGV and the world by becoming a bilingual, biliterate, and bicultural university.
+So, in addition to working with local school districts, PUEDE works with Dr. Joy Esquierdo, the Director of UTRGV’s Center for Bilingual Studies, and Dr. Dania López García, the Interim Executive Director of UTRGV’s B3 (Bilingual, Bicultural, Biliterate) Institute.

 The RGV districts that offer dual-language programs in some of their schools include PSJA, La Joya, McAllen, Harlingen, Mission, Rio Grande City, Hidalgo, Donna, and San Benito.
 Up until very recently only PSJA went beyond 5th grade, but PUEDE has been working to change that, and we are excited to report that McAllen ISD, La Joya ISD, and Harlingen CISD have taken leadership roles in providing a quality dual-language education through middle school and hopefully through high school in the future.